 Either the apex of deformity or the level of the osteotomy/fracture can be chosen as the point of interest.
-If the point of interest is 'Osteotomy/Fracture level', the two fields in the 'Horizontal Translation' section (described in millimeters) are editable and the surgeon can enter the horizontal fragments translation of the osteotomy/fracture.
+If the point of interest is 'Osteotomy/Fracture level', the two fields in the 'Osteotomy Site Translation' section (described in millimeters) are editable and the surgeon can enter the horizontal fragments translation of the osteotomy/fracture.

 If deformity apex is selected, these two fields will appear greyed out.
-If the AP/Dorsal or Lateral translation has been entered into the deformity parameters section, the osteotomy/fracture level is automatically chosen as the point of interest.
-The surgeon has the ability to adjust previously entered horizontal segment translation depending on the distance between the point of interest and deformity apex.
+If the AP/Dorsal or Lateral translation has been entered into the Deformity Parameters section, the 'Osteotomy/Fracture Level' is automatically chosen as the point of interest.
+The surgeon has the ability to adjust previously entered horizontal segment translation on the osteotomy site depending on the distance between the point of interest and deformity apex.